geremayahg2/aio-downloader/README.md

 ✅ **Batch downloading** – paste up to 10+ Instagram links at once, separated by commas, spaces, or newlines.

-✅ **Concurrent runs** – You can trigger multiple workflow runs at the same time (e.g., download a YouTube video, an Instagram batch, and a direct file – all in parallel).
+✅ **Concurrent runs** – You can trigger multiple workflow runs at the same time (e.g., download multiple YouTube video, an Instagram batch, and multiple direct file – all in parallel).
 Each run is independent and won't interfere with the others.

 ---